Filmsite Movie Review

 Sixth Close Encounter: Gobi Desert, Mongolia

 Native Mongolians with rifles slung over their shoulders, while leading camels through the desert, witness three white vehicles, marked UN and flying blue UN flags, as they zoom over a sand dune in the Gobi Desert.
-The vehicles are pursued by two military helicopters, as they are directed toward an amazing sight - a stranded freighter named COTOPAXI lying in the deep sand.
-Everyone exclaims and asks: "I don't believe it...Why is it here?"
+The vehicles are pursued by two military helicopters, as they are directed toward an amazing sight - a stranded freighter named COTOPAXI lying in the deep sand, completely intact but empty.
+Everyone is baffled and wonderstruck.
+One of the researchers, David Laughlin from the opening sequence, exclaims and asks: "I don't believe it...Why is it here?"

 Next Page